ipnade/AutoSnake3D/README.md

-# 3D Snake Live Wallpaper
+# 3D Auto Snake

-A self-playing 3D Snake game built with Pygame and OpenGL, designed to be used as a live wallpaper.
+A self-playing 3D Snake game built with Pygame and OpenGL.
 The game runs autonomously, and future updates will include customizable settings for user preferences.

 ## Features
 - **Self-Playing AI:** Watch the snake navigate and grow on its own.
 - **3D Graphics:** Built using OpenGL for a dynamic visual experience.
-- **Live Wallpaper Mode:** Intended for use as an animated desktop background.
 - **Customizable Settings (Planned):** Users will be able to modify speed, colors, and other aspects of the game.

 ## Requirements